-If a fixed-term contract is converted into an open-ended contract, the employer is required to pay damages on top of the reinstatement equal to an overall indemnity ranging from two-and-a-half to 12 monthly salaries.
+If a fixed-term contract is converted into an open-ended contract, the employer is required to pay damages, on top of the reinstatement, equal to an overall indemnity of between two-and-a-half and 12 monthly salaries.
 If the employer exceeds the maximum number of fixed-term employees, the following administrative sanctions apply: 20 per cent of salary for each month of work, which is increased to 50 per cent of salary if the number of workers hired in violation of the statutory threshold is more than one.

 ii Probationary periods

-Probationary periods are allowed in Italy.
-The length varies depending on the level of the employee and the applicable collective agreement.
+Probationary periods are allowed and the length varies depending on the level of the employee and the applicable collective agreement.
 During the probationary period, each party can withdraw from the contract without notice.

 iii Establishing a presence